 2016 - Art for the first issue of the comic series About Time.

-From November 22, 2016 to January 23, 2017, the Cor Jesu Chapel icon cross design will be part of the exhibition Dominicans in Dialogue with Art in Rome.
+From November 22, 2016 to January 23, 2017, the Cor Jesu Chapel icon cross design was part of the Auguri exhibition in Rome, at the Basilica of Santa Sabina.